What is a product requirements document?

 People often get confused between what is a PRD, and what an MRD is.
 They are different but tend to come hand-in-hand.
 A Market Requirements Document should be created before the Product Requirements Document.

 In short, a MRD is a piece of research that identifies the market needs and opportunities with a product from your company.
-The PRD identifies the product that can be built to fulfil the opportunity.
+The PRD identifies the product that can be built to fulfill the opportunity.

 What should be included in a PRD?